jenny-ll/ubcyogaclub/README.md

 The key functionalities of this application include:
 - Updating and keeping track of memberships
-- Scheduling and modifying yoga classes and events on a calendar
+- Scheduling and modifying yoga classes on a calendar
 - Signing people in and keeping track of class attendances

+## User Stories

+- As a user, I want to be able to add a new member
+- As a user, I want to be able to view all of the memberships
+- As a user, I want to be able to schedule a yoga class to my calendar
+- As a user, I want to be able to sign-in somebody to a class and check if they're a member